Illia-the-coder/plugins-quickstart-via-activity/README.md

 This plugin logs each request to a GitHub Gist.
 To set this up:

 1. Create a new Gist on GitHub.
+You can do this by going to [https://gist.github.com/](https://gist.github.com/) and clicking on the "+ New gist" button.
 The Gist should contain a single CSV file (e.g., `requests_log.csv`).
-2. Get your GitHub token and add it to the code where it says `YOUR_GITHUB_TOKEN`.
+2. Get your GitHub token.
+You can generate a new token by going to [https://github.com/settings/tokens](https://github.com/settings/tokens) and clicking on the "Generate new token" button.
+Add this token to the code where it says `YOUR_GITHUB_TOKEN`.
 3. Replace `GIST_ID` and `FILENAME` in the code with the ID of your Gist and the name of the CSV file, respectively.
+The Gist ID is the last part of the URL of your Gist (e.g., if your Gist URL is `https://gist.github.com/username/1234567890abcdef`, the Gist ID is `1234567890abcdef`).

 The plugin will now log each request to the Gist.
 # Gradio Interface for Visualizing Request Data

 This guide will help you set up a Gradio interface to visualize the request data logged to a GitHub Gist.
 This is a continuation of the ChatGPT plugins quickstart guide with Gist and Gradio Analytics.